 I’ll be posting my creative writing lessons only once a month now, on the first Saturday.
 Can you believe this is already the first day of April?
 (NO FOOLIN’).
-If you want to access the previous 6 lessons, just click on “Creative Writing Class” in the navigation bar, and it will take you to the other posts in this series.
+To access other lessons in this series, click on “Creative Writing Class” in the navigation bar and scroll through to find the lessons you need.

 LESSON 7: AVOIDING DRAGGY DETAILS AND CHOPPY SENTENCES